-Statistically, the average annual Client addition rate is 4% and the loss rate is 2% (includes deceased Clients).
-I imagine that without action, this gap will likely close and even swing the other direction as the Baby Boomer generation continues to age.
-Ideally, Firms should be growing their Client base by 8% every year and only losing 1%.
+Statistically, the average annual client addition rate is 4% and the loss rate is 2% (including deceased clients).
+Ideally, firms should be growing their client base by at least 8% every year and only losing 1%.

-As your Clients age and pass away (and you lose those assets), you need to be replenishing them at a faster rate than you’re losing them.
-For a business to really thrive, it needs to be constantly growing – taking your eyes off of Firm growth is never an option.
+As your clients age and pass away (and you lose those assets), you need to be replenishing them at a faster rate than you’re losing them, especially if you're not retaining those assets as they transition to the next generation.
+For a business to really thrive, it needs to be constantly growing – taking your eyes off of firm growth is never an option.
 Think “add” rather than “replace”.